 Shortly after Buick moved the company to Flint, Michigan, the company signed on William Durant as general manager and director.
 Durant provided the business skills that Buick lacked, and eventually built the company into automotive giant, General Motors.
 Buick retired from the company in 1908, never finding the success he had hoped his automobile would give him.
 Durant, though, was a born salesman with valuable connections in the horse-carriage business.
 Within a few years of joining Buick, he had obtained enough investment capital and built a distribution network so efficient that by 1908, Buicks had outsold every other automobile in America.

 Buick ran its first ad in the Post in 1912, and followed it with more than 3,200 ads across the decades.
-The advertising in the gallery below highlights the introduction of several innovations and models in the Buick line.
+The advertising in the gallery linked here highlights the introduction of several innovations and models in the Buick line.